YinHK-gameDev/unity-learn/animation/Animation Window/README.md

 ### Recording keyframes
 To begin recording keyframes for the selected GameObject, click on the **Animation Record button**.
 This enters Animation Record Mode, where changes to the GameObject are recorded into the Animation Clip.

+Once in Record mode you can create keyframes by setting the white Playback head to the desired time in the Animation time line, and then **modify your GameObject to the state** you want it to be at that point in time.

+**The changes** you make to the GameObject **are recorded as keyframes at the current time** shown by the white line (the playback head) in the Animation Window.

+**Any change to an animatable property** (such as its **position or rotation**) will **cause a keyframe for that property to appear in the Animation window**.

+**Clicking** or **dragging** in the time line bar moves the playback head and shows the state of the animation at the playback head’s current time.

+You can stop the **Record Mode** at any time by clicking the **Record button** again.
+When you stop Record mode, the Animation window switches to **Preview mode**, so that you can still see the GameObject in its current position according to the animation time line.

+You can animate any property of the GameObject by manipulating it while in Animation Record Mode.
+Moving, Rotating or Scaling the GameObject adds corresponding keyframes for those properties in the animation clip.
+Adjusting values directly in the GameObject’s inspector also adds keyframes while in Record mode.
+This applies to any animatable property in the inspector, including numeric values, checkboxes, colors, and most other values.

+Any properties of the GameObject that are currently animated are shown listed in the left-hand side of the Animation Window.
+Properties which are not animated are not shown in this window.
+Any new properties that you animate, including properties on child objects, are added to the property list area as soon as you start animating them.

+**Transform** properties are special in that the **.x**, **.y**, and **.z** properties are linked, so curves for all three are added at the same time.

 ### Creating keyframes in preview mode